 Mission Zone: Race To The Moon, Apollo/Saturn V Center

-There are few occasions in United States history that unified our country like the race to the moon did.
+There are few occasions in United States history that unified our country as the race to the moon did.
 This Mission Zone explores some of the glory of that time period.
 You can relive one of the launches in the old launch room.
-Walk under the full length of a Saturn V rocket, the largest rockets ever were flown.
+At Kennedy Space Center, walk under the full length of a Saturn V rocket, the largest rocket ever flown.
 Finally, relive the last few minutes before those famous words “the Eagle has landed.”

 Mission Zone: Behind the Gates, Kennedy Space Center Bus Tour